 Students often don't know who to contact if they have a complaint or problem about a class.
 The recommended steps are:

 - 1. Contact the instructor.
 In this class, obviously that would be me.
 If my explanation or resolution (or lack thereof) is not acceptable then move to the next step. - 2.
-Contact either the chair of the department or the WMU Ombudsman.
+Contact the chair of the department.